Remediation is Not a Barrier: Confusing Causation with Correlation

 Unfortunately, however, for nearly a decade now the idea that remedial courses are a barrier has taken over higher education.
 Many educators, news articles, policy experts, advocacy groups, research centers, and legislators repeat this claim to the point that no one seems to question it.
 And because this sentiment is becoming accepted as true, even by some educators in the field, remediation is being restricted, excessively reformed, or cut entirely.
 It is clear that the data underlying this claim must be explored further.
 Without this analysis, we run the risk of claiming that since remedial students take remedial courses first, and these students have low graduation rates, it must be because of those remedial courses.
 This may be confusing causation with correlation.

 First, we must define what a barrier is.
 Many reports claiming that remediation is a barrier cite low numbers of success and high rates of dropouts.
 A few of them can be read here, here, here, and here.
 However, very few of these reports include any comparison data.
-For example, the first link states, “Just 16 percent of students placed in developmental education earn a certificate or associate degree in six years” (par.
+For example, the first link states, “Just 16 percent of students placed in developmental education earn a certificate or associate degree in six years” (para.
 3), but it doesn’t cite what percent of similar nonremedial students, according to age, race, income level, full- or part-time status, also graduate in six years.
-Is it 18% or 30%?
+Is it 18%, 30%, or more?

 The middle two links fail to refer to any comparison data as well.
 However, in the last link, the Community College Research Center states, “Only 28 percent of community college students who take a developmental education course go on to earn a degree within eight years” (Jaggars & Stacey, p.
 1), and in an endnote, they cite a comparison figure of 43% for nonremedial students (p.
 6).